-Check your Provider Directory by viewing it online or calling member services to find out if your long-term care facility's pharmacy is part of our network.
+Check your Provider Directory to find out if your long-term care facility's pharmacy is part of our network.
 If it is not listed in our network, or if you need more information, please contact Member Services (phone numbers are printed on the back cover of this handbook).